 NOAA's National Severe Storm Laboratory (more info) The National Severe Storms Laboratory serves the nation by working to improve the leadtime and accuracy of severe weather warnings and forecasts in order to save lives and reduce property damage.
 NSSL scientists are committed to their mission to understand the causes of severe weather and explore new ways to use weather information to assist National Weather Service forecasters and federal, university, and private sector partners.

-Tornado Climatology (more info) This web page from NOAA's National Climatic Data Center provides a wealth of information on the occurrence of tornadoes in the United States including the when and where they tend to occur, historical records and trends, and a storm events database.
+Tornado Climatology ( This site may be offline. ) This web page from NOAA's National Climatic Data Center provides a wealth of information on the occurrence of tornadoes in the United States including the when and where they tend to occur, historical records and trends, and a storm events database.

 Extreme Weather Sourcebook: Tornadoes (more info) The Extreme Weather Sourcebook is a database maintained by the Societal Impacts Program (SIP) at NCAR of statistics on extreme weather events.
 The Sourcebook is intended as a resource for researchers, policy makers, the media, and the general public, among other users.
 This page from the Sourcebook showcases data on tornado damages as total losses for the years 1950-2009 in the United States.